Hit Bout It: Music video

-Prior to releasing it, Lil Yachty shared a behind-the-scenes of the music video.
-The video begins with him meeting Kodak Black's mother and family, and enjoying Haitian cuisine with them.
-The rappers cruise in Ferraris, display their jewelry, and hit the strip club.
-They also meet with rappers Gucci Mane and Trick Daddy.
+Prior to its release, Lil Yachty shared behind-the-scenes footage of the music video to build anticipation.
+The video opens with Yachty meeting Kodak Black's mother and family and sharing a meal of Haitian cuisine with them, grounding the otherwise lavish visual in a personal moment.
+The two rappers then cruise in Ferraris, show off their jewelry, and visit a strip club.
+The video also features appearances by fellow rappers Gucci Mane and Trick Daddy.